Buffer

 To read from a data source, brec includes the PacketBufReader<R: std::io::Read> tool (available after code generation by calling brec::generate!()).
 PacketBufReader ensures safe reading from both pure brec message streams and mixed data streams (containing both brec messages and arbitrary data).

-Below is an example of reading all brec messages from a stream while counting the number of "junk" bytes (i.e., data that is not a brec message):
+Below is an example of reading all brec messages from a stream while counting the number of "junk" bytes (i.e., data that is not a brec message).
+The statistics live in the reader workflow context, not in the payload protocol context:

 fn reading<R: std::io::Read>(source: &mut R) -> std::io::Result<(Vec<Packet>, usize)> {